Be Smart About Taking Medicines

 Make sure your insurance plan covers the medicine.
 If it doesn't, you may be able to get the medicine by paying part or all of the cost.
 Or another medicine the plan covers may be a good substitute.

 If your healthcare provider prescribes a medicine, find out what you need to do to get the best results.
 Ask your healthcare provider what benefits you can expect from the medicine.
 Understand when and how you should take it.
-Find out about possible side effects and what you should do about them.
+Find out about possible side effects and what to do about them.
 Many pharmacists provide computer printouts with general information about medicines.
 This includes when and how often to take them, whether to take them on a full or empty stomach, and other important information.

 Talk with your healthcare provider or pharmacist as soon as possible if you're not getting the results you expect or are having any type of unexpected side effects.
 Keep taking the medicine, though, until you can talk to your healthcare provider and follow his or her advice about stopping or changing your medicines.
 Even if a new medicine is prescribed, you have to take it in order to know if it will work or have different side effects than the medicine you took before.

 If you see more than one healthcare provider (like a family doctor and a heart specialist) and a new medicine is prescribed, be certain to let your other healthcare provider know.
 If possible, it is also best to fill all of your prescription medicines at the same pharmacy.
+Your pharmacist can monitor new prescriptions and how they may interact with medicines you are already taking.

 When it comes to your health, be an educated and responsible patient and consumer.